 Therefore.
-Should we enable some form of social media buttons on our clients’ sites?
-Yes, certainly.
+Should you enable some form of social media web icons on your site?
+Of course!

 Types of social media icons

-There are basically two types of social media web icons that are most often used in web design: profile links and share buttons.
+There are two types of social media web icons that are most often used in web design: profile links and share buttons.

-Profile links can take any number of forms from just the social network’s icon to the icon plus the network’s name.
-Even a custom icon can be devised to better reflect a client’s brand.
-The type of site and the space allotted for social icons will determine what option is best for your client’s situation.
-Even so, these links point directly to the social media profile in question.
-This gives site visitors the chance to directly connect with your clients on the various social networks.
+These can take any number of forms from just the social network’s icon to the icon plus the network’s name.
+Even a custom icon can be devised to better reflect your brand.
+The type of site and the space allotted for social icons will determine what option is best for your situation.
+Regardless of the design specifics, the bottom line is that they facilitate a connection between site visitors and site owners’ social profiles.

 An example of profile links:

-Share buttons, on the other hand, do not take the site visitor to your client’s social profiles.
+On the other hand, social share buttons do not take the site visitor to your social media profiles.
 Rather, clicking prompts them to share the current page on a specific social network.
-Every social network has these share social media buttons available—which can be installed via plugin or even though an external service like Buffer.
-They’re important for expanding the social reach of a site.
-And as you likely know, that’s an integral component in building an audience.
+Every social network has these share social media buttons available.
+They can be installed via plugin or even through an external service like Buffer.
+They’re important for expanding the social reach of a site, which in turn helps to grow an audience.

 What about the icon placement?

-The positioning of social icons can spell the difference between building social engagement and missed opportunities.
+The positioning of social media web icons can spell the difference between building social engagement and missed opportunities.
 There are actually only a handful of locations for social icons that are considered prime real estate.
 So, where should you put social media icons on website layouts?

-Sidebar: Positioning social icons near the top of the sidebar is another way to quickly ensure visitors see them.
-The benefit here is they can be called out with a prominent widget header like, “Follow Me!”
+Positioning social icons near the top of the sidebar is another way to quickly ensure visitors see them.
+The benefit here is they can be prominently displayed with a widget header like, “Follow Me!”

-Above or below posts: If your clients want to ensure social engagement, placing share buttons above and/or below blog posts is a good way to accomplish that.
+If you want to ensure social engagement, placing share buttons above and/or below blog posts is a good way to accomplish that.
 If you’re wondering where to put social media icons on website pages in order to make the most out of them, this is also the most popular way to go about displaying share buttons.
 You will find examples of this on sites like TechCrunch, The Verge, Mashable and countless others.

-Floating bars: To ensure your client sites get the maximum number of shares possible, installing a plugin that provides some sort of a floating bar is a good solution.
+To ensure your site gets the maximum number of shares possible, installing a plugin that provides some sort of a floating bar is a good solution.
 The idea behind a floating bar is that it always stays in the visible area of the screen as the visitor scrolls up and down the page.

-The point here is to keep the social engagement links within the site visitor’s view and within easy reach as much as possible.
-If the content is lengthy, then having the icons only in the header and footer doesn’t qualify as keeping them within the visitor’s sight.
+The point here is to keep the social engagement links within the site visitor’s view.
+They should be within easy reach.
+If the content is lengthy, then having the icons only in the header and footer doesn’t qualify as being “within reach”.

 The industry effect

 While every company in every industry can benefit from social media engagement, not all are created equal in terms of how social media is utilized.
-For instance, a highly corporate website might not be able to make use of the floating bar-style share icons because they don’t offer a professional look.
-And a team-based site—a lawyer group, for instance—would probably not be able to use the sidebar icons because those typically appear below an author bio and/or headshot, making them seem out of place.
+For instance, a corporate website wouldn’t use the floating bar-style share icons because it doesn’t offer a professional look.
+And a team-based site – a lawyer group, for example – would probably not be able to use the sidebar icons because those typically appear below an author bio and/or headshot, making them seem out of place.

 Icons and share buttons might not be enough

 You actually have more options than just icons that link to your social profiles and social media share buttons for making the sharing of your content easier for your site visitors.
-So, more than just asking yourself where to put social media icons on website pages, you can also consider embedding social feeds – often in your sidebar—to attract further attention for specific social accounts.
+So, more than just asking yourself where to put social media icons on website pages, you can also consider embedding social feeds – often in your sidebar – to attract further attention for specific social accounts.
 This has the added benefit of placing even more original content on the site, which is a definite bonus.

 Evaluating for effectiveness

 As with anything on the web, where to put social media icons on website layouts is a question that needs to be tested to see if it’s effective.
 Analytics are one of the best ways to accomplish this.
-Actually, side-by-side split testing is your best bet for getting a direct impression of how effective the social icons are on your clients’ sites.
+Actually, side-by-side split testing is your best bet for getting a direct impression of how effective the social media web icons are on your sites.

-You can set up a split test in Google Analytics by using Content Experiments.
+You can set up an A/B test using a plugin like Nelio Testing.
 One version of the page could feature the icons in the header and one could feature them in a sidebar.
-Or perhaps one page sports the share buttons at the top of a post and you want to compare that to a floating share bar.
+Alternatively, you could have one page sport the share buttons at the top of a post and another could feature a floating share bar.
 However you choose to go about it is up to you.
 The bottom line is that testing is the only way to see what works, what doesn’t, and what you need to adjust to increase social sharing.
 The test results will provide you with insights into where to put social media icons on website pages in order to drive optimal engagement.

-Another analytic site, Mouseflow, offers live tracking, click and move heatmaps, and in-page analytics to give a comprehensive overview for each page of your client’s site.
-Because all web pages are not created equal the type of content will determine the type of viewers your client’s site will attract.
-And, how they navigate that site will depend on whether it is something like a medical peer review site or a retail specialty store.
-Knowing how viewers interact on these sites, where they click, and where they spend most of their time on the page, will help further determine the best placement for social media icons.
+Another analytic site, Mouseflow, offers live tracking, click and move heatmaps, and in-page analytics.
+When combined, this data gives a comprehensive overview for each page of your site.
+Because all web pages are not created equal, the type of content will determine the type of viewers your site will attract.

-As I’m sure you can tell by now, successful positioning of social icons and social media share buttons rely on a variety of factors.
-But just because you might need to spend some time thinking about it doesn’t mean it’s not a worthwhile pursuit.
-Ensuring your clients get he maximum number of social shares possible—as well as the maximum number of follows and likes—is good for business.
-It’s mutually beneficial so you might as well put in the effort to help your clients do it right.
+As I’m sure you can tell by now, a successful positioning of social media web icons and social media share buttons relies on a variety of factors.
+You might need to spend some time thinking about it, but it’s a worthwhile pursuit.
+Ensuring your website gets the maximum number of social shares possible – as well as the maximum number of follows and likes – is good for business.
+So you might as well put in the effort to do it right.

 What have you found to be the best spot to feature social icons?
 What about share buttons?
-I’d love to hear your opinion on what works and what doesn’t in the comments below.
+I’d love to hear your opinion on where to put social media icons on website pages in the comments below.